 - For on-campus extensions, write ext. followed by a space and the four-digit number: ext.
 2396.

-- Italicize the word 'show' only if it is part of the official name.
+- Do not put the word show in quotation marks unless it is part of the official name.
 The word show may be dropped when it would be repetitive, such as in a list.

 - See composition titles.

 - Use figures for all temperatures except zero: 8 degrees Celsius.

 - Use a word (not the minus sign) to indicate temperatures below zero.